 Most people who aren’t involved in the professional world of eating disorder treatment might think eating disorders only affect women, especially young women.
 Certainly anorexia nervosa and bulimia nervosa affect women much more frequently than men.
 It’s almost become a cliché that eating disorder treatment is only for women.
 Unlike those disorders, however, BED affects men almost as often as it does women.

 40 percent of the total cases of binge eating disorder occur in men, with the other 60 percent being in women, according to the National Eating Disorder Association (NEDA).
 This puts men with BED at further risk, because of certain social attitudes about masculinity and mental health treatment that persist, like the mistaken idea that asking for help is a sign of weakness.
-However, the many health risks that are associated with BED and obesity can cut short men’s lives as easily as women’s, so men with BED need to get help just as much as women do.
+However, the many health risks that are associated with BED can impact men’s lives as easily as women’s, so men with BED need to get help just as much as women do.

 2. Binge eating disorder affects every race and ethnicities